fortinet-fortisoar/widget-indicator-extraction-configuration/README.md

 # Overview

-Streamline your threat management with the **Configure Indicator Extraction** widget in your FortiSOAR environment.
+Streamline your threat management with the **Indicator Extraction Configuration** widget in your FortiSOAR environment.
 This powerful tool allows you to customize the indicator extraction process by excluding indicators specific to your organization’s needs.
 By excluding these indicators, you ensure that corresponding Indicators of Compromise (IoCs) are excluded from data ingestion.

 ## Key Features: